stimulsoft/Importing.Tools/README.md

 All of them have their own Visual Studio solution (.sln-file), as well as additionally combined into one solution file.

 # Running importing tools
 In order to start simply open the Visual Studio solution file in the IDE Visual Studio and run the required project as Startup Project.
 The required libraries will be automatically downloaded from NuGet repository.
 To run the Crystal Reports importing tool please read [this instructions](Import.CrystalReports/README.md).
+To run the XtraReports importing tool please read [this instructions](Import.XtraReports/README.md).
+For all other imports, no additional action is required.

 # Stimulsoft Reports